Characterizing traces on crossed products of noncommutative C*-algebras

-Similarly, this example also contradicts the precursor result \cite[Proposition~11]{bedos_simple_unique_trace}, which claims that if $G$ is abelian and acts on a finite factor $N$, then the von Neumann crossed product $N \closure{\rtimes} G$ is a finite factor if and only if the action is properly outer.
-There are potentially other precursor/subsequent results that this example contradicts as well.
-We first present a proof using purely elementary techniques, and afterwards show how our results apply.
+Similarly, this example also contradicts the precursor result \cite[Proposition~11]{bedos_simple_unique_trace}, which again gives an equivalence between three conditions.
+It, in particular, claims that if $G$ is abelian and acts on a finite factor $N$, then condition (a) stating the von Neumann crossed product $N \closure{\rtimes} G$ is a finite factor is equivalent to condition (c) stating the action is properly outer.
+Again, (a) $\implies$ (c) is false, but the converse, along with (a) $\iff$ (b), still appear to be correct.

+We first present a proof of the following example using purely elementary techniques, and afterwards show how our results apply.

 \begin{example} Consider $G = \Z_2 \times \Z_2 = \left<u\right> \times \left<v\right>$, acting on $A = M_2$, where the action $\alpha : G \to \Aut(M_2)$ is given by $\alpha_u = \Ad U$ and $\alpha_v = \Ad V$, where